Gã-Dangme: History

-Under Ghana's 1992 Constitution, which recognizes customary law and traditional institutions, such revivals are legally possible.
-Advocates argue that reconnecting with Ga-Dangme's covenantal roots could strengthen cohesion to the group and region, and restore a subdued African civilization.
+Each town had a stool, which served as the central object of Ga ritual and war magic.
+Accra became the most prominent Ga-Dangme town and is now the capital and largest city of Ghana.

 Culture

-Land Ownership

 Dangme occupations are fishing, trading and farming which is based on the Huza system.
 This was an early and innovative form of capitalism where an elaborate system of property ownership was established and subsequently shared.
 In this system a huge tract of land is acquired by a group of people but represented by a prominent member of the group, the group were usually members of an extended family; the land is subdivided among them according to the amount each has paid, and each individual thereafter has complete control of his own section.
 Negotiations with the seller are carried out by an elected Huzatse ("father of the Huza"), who later acts as the Huza leader and representative.
 Millet was formerly the staple food, but more common crops now include cassava, yams, corn (maize), plantain, cocoa, and palm oil.
 Lineage members generally return to the traditional lineage home from the Huza farms several times a year to participate in the festivals of their lineage gods.
 There are also many annual festivals.

 The Ga-Dangme are organized into clans based on patrilineal descent; the clans are subdivided into localized patrilineages, the basic units of the Ga-Dangme historical, political, cultural tribal group.

+The Ga people were originally farmers, but today fishing and trading in imported goods are the principal occupations.
+Trading is generally controlled by women, and a husband has no control over his wife's money.
+Succession to most offices held by women and inheritance of women's property are by matrilineal descent.
+Inheritance of other property and succession to male-held public offices are by patrilineal descent.
+Men of the lineage live together in a men's compound, while women, even after marriage, live with their mothers and children in a women's compound.
+Each Ga town has a number of different cults and many gods, and there are a number of annual town festivals.